bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s try to understand why bugs occur in JavaScript.
-If your script isn\'t working, first check the punctuation.
+Let&apos;s try to understand why bugs occur in JavaScript.
+If your script isn&apos;t working, first check the punctuation.
 Ensure there is a closing bracket for every opening bracket.
 Second, check the character string.
 Always enclose the text in quotation marks when working on JavaScript.
 You can either use single or double quotation marks to enclose the text.